 How to Run Effective Remote Meetings

-Covid cases are rising rapidly again, so many office workers continue to work from home with hybrid working becoming the norm for most organizations.
+With cases of 'flu and Covid rising, many office workers are continuing to work from home with hybrid working being the norm for most organizations.
 The one action that line managers can take to improve the lives of remote workers is to limit the number of online meetings each day.
 Booking up the whole day with meetings means that team members end up having to process emails and work tasks after ‘normal’ office hours, which impacts their workload and has a negative impact on their work-life balance.
 Sitting in the same position at a laptop every day with barely time for a drink or comfort break is not conducive to high engagement and productivity.
 Instead, a day full of online meetings can cause resentment, lack of motivation, and result in feelings of stress and ultimately in worst cases burnout!
 Having informal catch-up coffee mornings and afternoon tea sessions to check in on your team’s welfare for up to 30 minutes is a great idea, but diarising back- to-back meetings online isn’t.

 Aside from the negative impact on health and well-being, there is the associated cost of managers attending meetings all day, with some software packages estimating that management team meetings cost around £500,000 annually.
 In order to create a positive remote company culture it’s up to leaders and managers to change working practices in order to improve productivity and engagement.
 In most surveys regarding engagement during meetings, almost 70% of attendees will admit to not being engaged, instead they are actively multitasking, answering emails, making notes on other matters, writing reports – or even shopping lists!
 The same percentage regards internal meetings as unproductive and up to 90% of remote participants on video conferences admit to doing something else whilst on the call.
 It is no coincidence that some of the most successful global organizations hold very few meetings.

 So, here are some tips for a more effective meeting culture: